You might already be invested in AI, even if you don’t own tech stocks

 Artificial intelligence (AI) has grabbed investors’ interest.
 They’ve seen the wide range of applications for AI technology across businesses, and have invested in the software and hardware companies leading AI innovation.

 We can demonstrate that by looking at a few examples of companies held in the Harvest Brand Leaders Plus Income ETF (HBF:TSX).
 HBF invests in a diversified portfolio of 20 large-capitalization companies with global brand recognition.
 That includes some of the world’s largest tech companies like Apple and Microsoft.
-But, to demonstrate that AI is driving value beyond tech, let’s highlight three companies from different sectors in that portfolio and show how they’re using AI: Nike, UPS, and UnitedHealth.
+But, to demonstrate that AI is driving value beyond tech, let’s highlight three companies from different sectors in that portfolio and show how they’re using AI: PepsiCo, Walmart, and VISA.

-What AI means for UnitedHealth and their patients
+What AI means for VISA and its customers

 Why AI goes beyond tech

-The cases of Nike, UPS, and UnitedHealth demonstrate clearly that AI offers game-changing opportunities for industries as diverse as retail, logistics, and healthcare.
+The cases of PepsiCo, Walmart, and VISA demonstrate clearly that AI offers game-changing opportunities for industries as diverse as food and beverage, retail, and financial services.
 It makes sense for investors to get excited about what AI means for all kinds of tech companies.
 But, its worth noting that these tech companies are building AI hardware and software in part to help companies in other industries create value.

 Investors interested in AI might also want to look beyond the tech sector and see how companies with completely different business models are using AI.